RyanBayne/TwitchPress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: Twitch, Twitch.tv, Unofficial, Twitch Feed, Twitch Channel, Twitch Channel Feeds Requires at least: 4.2.0
+Tags: Twitch, Twitch.tv, Unofficial, Twitch Feed, Twitch Channel, Twitch Channel Feeds Requires at least: 4.4
-Tested up to: 4.7.2
+Tested up to: 4.8
-Stable tag: 1.2.0
+Stable tag: 1.2.1

-TwitchPress is not affiliated or endorsed by Twitch Interactive, Inc.
+Launch your own Twitch services using the TwitchPress plugin for WordPress.

 == Description ==

-TwitchPress is not affiliated or endorsed by Twitch Interactive, Inc.

-The TwitchPress plugin is a new gamers solution for Twitch channels.
-The TwitchPress goal is to offer WordPress developers a strong start in creating
-Twitch related services for either personal use or as a service for other Twitch.tv users.
-The initial purpose of the free plugin is to share WP posts of a gaming nature, with Twitch channel feeds.
-The plugin can be extended into a broadcasters dashboard.
+TwitchPress is an adaptable solution for the creation of a Twitch service.
+Marry your WordPress gaming site with your Twitch channel in everyway possible using the plugins extension system or create a site just to offer channel management services.

+= Core Features =
+The initial purpose of the free plugin is to share WP posts on Twitch channel feeds and collect feed updates from Twitch.tv for publishing as new WordPress posts.
+All updates to the core will focus on improving this feature and the plugins extension system.
+Using the extension system we can make TwitchPress and WP do anything possible with the Twitch API.

+= New for 2017 =
+The plugin is still very new.
+The core plugin is highly reliable.
+Free extensions are still being developed and tested.
+Premium extensions are not being developed yet although I have already made two privates ones.

 = Links =
+*   <a href="https://twitchpress.wordpress.com" title="">Blog</a>
 *   <a href="https://github.com/RyanBayne/TwitchPress" title="">GitHub</a>
-*   <a href="https://trello.com/b/JvIX008K/twitchpress" title="Submit requests on Trello.">Trello (submit requests)</a>
+*   <a href="https://twitter.com/zypherevolved" title="Follow the projects Tweets.">Authors Twitter</a>
-*   <a href="https://twitter.com/twitchpress" title="Follow the projects Tweets.">Plugins Twitter (@TwitchPress)</a>
+*   <a href="https://twitter.com/twitchpress" title="Follow the projects Tweets.">Plugins Twitter</a>
-*   <a href="https://www.twitch.tv/zypherevolved" title="Follow my Twitch channel.">Authors Twitch (ZypheREvolved)</a>
+*   <a href="https://www.twitch.tv/zypherevolved" title="Follow my Twitch channel.">Authors Twitch</a>
 *   <a href="https://discord.gg/NaRB3wE" title="Chat about TwitchPress on Discord.">Discord Chat</a>
 *   <a href="https://www.patreon.com/zypherevolved" title="">Patreon Donations</a>
 *   <a href="https://www.paypal.me/zypherevolved" title="">PayPal Donations</a>